Country Overview For United Kingdom

 Comfort Levels: Given average maximum temperatures and humidity levels generally you should not anticipate any discomfort from heat (see heat index for more information).

-The average monthly amount of precipitation has been recorded at around 42 mm, that's 2 inches.
-Throughout the month you can expect to see rain or drizzle falling on 14 days of the month, with snow falling on 1 days.
+The average monthly amount of precipitation has been recorded at around 23 mm, that's 1 inches.

 Estimated Hours of Sunshine per Day

 We calculate sunshine hours per day using our past forecast data.
 For May expect the sun to shine for an average of 9 hours per day.
 This represents the average number of hours in the daytime that the sun is visible and not obscured by cloud e.g. the average number of hours the sun is actually out and shining.
 Note we calculate hours of sunshine per day using our past forecast data, not observation data, thus it is an estimate and not actual.

 The average daily wind speed in May has been around 10 km/h, that’s the equivalent to about 6 mph, or 6 knots.
 In recent years the maximum sustained wind speed has reached 35 km/h, that’s the equivalent of around 22 mph, or 19 knots.

 SWIMMING AND WATER TEMPERATURE

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;